Vampire bat: Anatomy and physiology

 Unlike fruit bats, the vampire bats have short, conical muzzles.
 They also lack a nose leaf, instead having naked pads with U-shaped grooves at the tip.
-The common vampire bat, Desmodus rotundus, also has specialized thermoreceptors on its nose, which aid the animal in locating areas where the blood flows close to the skin of its prey.
-A nucleus has been found in the brain of vampire bats that has a similar position and similar histology to the infrared receptor of infrared-sensing snakes.

-A vampire bat has front teeth that are specialized for cutting and the back teeth are much smaller than in other bats.
+A vampire bat has front teeth that are specialized for cutting and back teeth that are much smaller than in other bats.
 The inferior colliculus, the part of the bat's brain that processes sound, is well adapted to detecting the regular breathing sounds of sleeping animals that serve as its main food source.

 While other bats have almost lost the ability to maneuver on land, vampire bats can walk, jump, and even run by using a unique, bounding gait, in which the forelimbs instead of the hindlimbs are recruited for force production, as the wings are much more powerful than the legs.
 This ability to run seems to have evolved independently within the bat lineage.

 Vampire bats also have a high level of resistance to a group of bloodborne viruses known as endogenous retroviruses, which insert copies of their genetic material into their host's genome.

+It was recently discovered that the vampire bat's loss of the REP15 gene allows for enhanced iron secretion in adaptation to the high iron diet.